This post may contain affiliate links. See my disclosure policy.

 Recipe tips and variations

-Adjust the consistency– If your korma is too watery, you can mix in some full-fat yogurt or cream, or add a cornstarch slurry toward the end of the cooking time.
+- Adjust the consistency.
+If your korma is too watery, you can add some full-fat yogurt or cream, or mix in a cornstarch slurry toward the end of the cooking time.
 If your dish is too thick, thin it out with more coconut milk.

-Make it stovetop or in an instant pot– When I’m pressed for time I occasionally pressure cook this dish or cook it stovetop in a large pot. and it takes less than an hour.
-Just remember to make sure the vegetables are cut into even pieces.
+- Make it on the stovetop or in an Instant Pot.
+When I’m pressed for time, I occasionally pressure cook this dish or cook it on the stovetop in a large pot, and it takes less than an hour.
+Just remember to cut the vegetables into even pieces.

-Customize it– As mentioned earlier, the beauty of this curry is just how easy it is to customize.
-I find that roasted cashews will add a nice nutty flavor and crunch to the creamy texture of the dish, while adding tomatoes will brighten its flavor and balance the rich flavors.
+- Customize it.
+As mentioned earlier, the beauty of this curry lies in its ease of customization.
+I find that roasted cashews add a nice nutty flavor and crunch to the creamy texture of the dish, while adding tomatoes brightens its flavor and balances the rich flavors.

-Blend your own spices- If you don’t have curry paste, use garam masala instead.
-This spice blend is another way to give this dish an authentic Indian twist.
+- Blend your own spices.
+If you don’t have curry paste, you can use garam masala as an alternative.
+This spice blend is another way to add an authentic Indian twist to this dish.
 You can also experiment with cumin seeds, cardamom, or turmeric if you have them on hand.

-Compliment the dish- Paired with some naan, basmati rice, or coconut rice; this is a meal the whole family will adore.
-You can also serve it with roti, paratha, or some simple basmati rice.
+- Compliment the dish.
+Paired with some naan, basmati rice, or coconut milk rice, this is a meal the whole family will adore.
+You can also serve it with roti or paratha.

 Storage instructions

-To store: Refrigerate leftovers in an airtight container as soon as it cools.
+To store: Refrigerate leftovers in an airtight container as soon as they cool.
 This dish will last 3 to 4 days in the fridge.

 To freeze: If you have a big batch of leftovers, divide them into portions and freeze them in airtight containers.
 These will last for up to 6 months.